Arrival: Time, language and the image of GodWritten by Subby Szterszky

 It’s little wonder Arrival caught the attention of film critics, and it deserves the attention of thoughtful Christians, as well.

 [But first, a spoiler alert: this article discusses major themes and plot points of Arrival.
 If you haven’t seen the film, you might want to do so before reading further.]

 Language and the mind

-These two human faculties not only point to a divine source, but they’re also inseparably connected.
+These two human faculties not only point to a divine source, but they’re also inseparably linked.
 The mind conceptualizes and language expresses.
-However, there’s a fascinating set of linguistic theories suggesting that the relationship between the two is reciprocal.
-Not only does the mind form language, but language, via its structures and vocabulary, forms the mind’s categories and the way it perceives reality.
-This is evidenced by words and concepts from one language that are often difficult to translate or express in another.
+Moreover, a fascinating set of linguistic theories suggests the relationship between the two is reciprocal.
+Not only does the mind form language, but language, through its structures and vocabulary, forms the mind’s categories and the way it perceives reality.
+This is seen in how words and concepts from one language are often difficult to translate or express in another.

 Arrival explores this phenomenon of mind and language as one of its central themes.
 Aliens arrive on Earth, evidently friendly and wishing to communicate, but their language is indecipherable.
 They don’t communicate verbally, but via a series of smoke-like rings that they eject into the air.
 These rings don’t represent words or syllables, but entire concepts.

 A linguist named Louise Banks, played by Amy Adams, is brought in to decipher the alien language.
-As she does so, she discovers that the aliens perceive time differently than we do, able to see the past, present and future all at once.
-More astonishingly, as she learns the visitors’ language, she also acquires their ability to see time from an eternal perspective.
+As she does so, she discovers the aliens perceive time differently than we do, able to see the past, present and future all at once.
+And in an astonishing turn, as she learns the visitors’ language, she also acquires their ability to see time from an eternal perspective.

 Time and eternity